anirudhjayaraman/anirudhjayaraman/README.md

 I am currently working at UBS as a risk quant (model validation) using econometrics, statistics and regulatory guidance in validating credit models.

 ## Learn, earn, eat, sleep, repeat!
-- 🖥 I’m currently attempting to understand asset price time series forecasting using LSTMs (RNNs) implemented with PyTorch.
+- 🖥 I’m currently attempting to complete Gilbert Strang's Linear Algebra course on MIT OCW 18.06
-- 🌱 I’m also getting a data science nanodegree on Udacity
+- 🌱 My wife and I are expecting a baby in Nov-Dec
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m focusing big time on health and wellness
-- 🥅 **2021 Goals:** Building a solid foundation for working in quant finance - honing my skills in C++, Python, Stochastic Calculus and Machine Learning Algorithms.
+- 🥅 **2022 Goals:** Honing my coding skills in C++ (simulations and numerical methods).
 - ⚡ **Fun fact:** I was kidnapped by a rickshaw puller and a cobbler when I was a 2-year old.
 Got rescued within 2 hours of the kidnap.
 I think it was God or life that intervened.
 I might have ended up as a limbless beggar on the streets of Delhi in an alternate universe.

 ### Connect with me: